 One of my biggest pet peeves is shirt collars that are out of whack.
 Unless you have time to iron your shirts to perfection, this is an ever-increasing problem.
 Well, what if I were to tell you how to make a shirt collar stand up and stay up?
 You’d probably wonder just how in the world that’s even possible.

 I’m here to tell you it is and that you’ve come to the right place to find out how.
 So join me as I detail the steps needed to get your shirt collars looking attractive again.
+We also have a separate guide on how to fold your dress shirts for travel to prevent wrinkles.
 Soon, you’ll look professional, well-groomed, and attentive to your appearance once you apply these effective tips.

 Shirt Collars Need to Keep Their Shape